mbudnek/google-home-hubitat-community/README.md

 - Docked Value: The value of the "Docked Attribute" that indicates that the device is currently docked.
 Defaults to `docked`.
 - Dock Command: A device command used to tell the device to return to its dock.
 Maps to `returnToDock` by default.

+### Energy Storage

+The Energy Storage trait is used for any device that can report energy capacity and optionally start charging.
+It can be controlled by saying things like "Hey Google, charge {device}" and queried by saying things like "Hey Google, is {device} charging?", "Hey Google, What is {device} battery level?", "Hey Google, What is {device} battery percentage?", or "Hey Google, How long until {device} is fully charged?"
+This trait has the following configuration parameters:

+- Rechargeable: Set to indicate that this device is rechargeable.
+Defaults to 'false'.
+- Query Only Energy Storage: Set to indicate that this device can only be queried for energy storage and not controlled.
+- Supported Distance Units: Set to indicate that units the UI will use if the configured units are set to distance.
+- Descriptive Capacity Remaining Attribute: The device attribute used to query the current capacity of the device with descriptive text should no number capacity remaining value be reported.
+Maps to the `descriptiveCapacityRemaining` attribute by default.
+- Capacity Remaining Value Attribute: The device attribute used to query the current capacity of the device.
+Maps to the `capacityRemainingRawValue` attribute by default.
+- Capacity Remaining Unit Attribute: The device attribute used to indicate the units for Capacity Remaining Value Attribute.
+Typical useful unit will be 'PERCENT'.
+- Capacity Until Full Value Attribute: The device attribute used to query the capacity until full of the device.
+Maps to the `capacityUntilFullRawValue` attribute by default.
+- Capacity Remaining Unit Attribute: The device attribute used to indicate the units for Capacity Until Full Value Value Attribute.
+Typical useful unit will be 'SECONDS'.
+- Charging Attribute: The device attribute used to query the current charging state of the device.
+Maps to the `isCharging` attribute by default.
+- Charging Value: The value that the Charging attribute will report when the device is charging.
+Defaults to 'true'.
+- Plugged In Attribute: The device attribute used to query the current plugged in state of the device.
+Maps to the `isPluggedIn` attribute by default.
+- Plugged In Value: The value that the Plugged In attribute will report when the device is plugged in.
+Defaults to 'true'.
+- Charge Command: A device command used to charge the device.
+Maps to `charge` by default.

 ### Fan Speed

 The Fan Speed trait is primarily used for fan controllers with multiple speed settings.
 It can be controlled by saying things like "Hey Google, set {device} to {speed}" and queried by saying things like "Hey Google, what's the {device} speed?".
 It has the following configuration parameters: